biagioPiraino/note-it/README.md

 ## Architecture

-The web and Android app clients are served by a Go API developed using the [Gin Framework](https://github.com/gin-gonic/gin).
+The web and Android app clients are supported by a Go API, developed using the [Gin Framework](https://github.com/gin-gonic/gin).

-Authorization and authentication are managed using Auth0 as Identity provider.
+Auth0 is used as the Identity Provider for managing authorization and authentication.

-The data will be stored in a MongoDB database.
+Data is stored in a MongoDB database, with deployment managed through Terraform.

 ## Functionalities

-The apps allow users to:
+Both the web and Android apps share the same functionalities.
+Users can:

-* View, create, modify and delete categories
+* View, create, modify, and delete categories
-* View, create, modify and delete notes
+* View, create, modify, and delete notes
-* View, create, modify and delete tasks
+* View, create, modify, and delete tasks
-* Update the user account information
+* Update account information